Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

 - What are the best books audio poker books available on audible?

 - What are the best mindset and psychology books?

 - Is the Supersystem by Doyle Brunson still relevant?

 This poker book an excellent choice for someone who is beginning their poker journey in the cash game realm.
 We all have to start somewhere and the microstakes is a place where you can learn how to play solid poker without breaking the bank; however, the microstakes do require some specific adjustments in order to maximise your EV, and this book lay theses adjustments out in an easy to read and comprehensive format.

 The sheer number of positive reviews for this book is impressive, and I have yet to find a negative one so it appears that this book is very well received by those who purchased.
-As well as the content of the book, you also get a free bonus of a 17.5 hour Crush Micro Stakes Poker course at Microgrinder Poker School – so the package is extremely good value given the book only costs around $20.
+As well as the content of the book, you also get a free bonus of a 17-hour Crush Micro Stakes Poker course at Microgrinder Poker School – so the package is extreme value for money given the book only costs around $20.

 Here is an example of a positive review:

 This is a great book for people like me that are starting to learn the basics of becoming a winning player at poker.
 It does a great job of taking you through the main concepts and then building on them to teach you the key strategies you need to know.
 I like the way it's written in clear, logical terms that take you step by step through the processes.